 SR: We have several resources to offer:

-We also have our Rescue Family grant that helps families who cannot afford to treat their child's symptoms.
+Our Rescue Family grant that helps families who cannot afford to treat their child's symptoms.
 This grant is a 90-day jump-start into biomedical treatment, which includes:

 - Two visits with a doctor specially trained to treat children with autism